trstringer/trstringer.github.io/_posts/2022-08-15-otel-part6-ecosystem.md

 ## Community

-If there's one thing that this blog post has highlighted, OTel has a large featureset.
+If there's one thing that this blog post series has highlighted, OTel has a large featureset.
 And with these capabilities oftentimes comes with some level of complexity.
 At some point, you may need assistance from the community.
 I have found that the best way to chat with members the community (including maintainers!) is through the CNCF Slack workspace.
 OpenTelemetry has a handful of channels that might interest you.
 The main one is `#opentelemetry`, which is the general discussion.
 There's a chance you want to be part of more specific conversations, though.
 Here are some other OTel channels:

 * `#otel-collector` - All things OpenTelemetry Collector
 * `#otel-go` - OpenTelemetry Go (API, SDK, implementation)